 \section{Introduction}

-Given a function $f$ defined on a smooth manifold $\mathcal{M}$, the cluster tree of $f$ is a tree structure representing the creation and merging of connected components of a level set $\{x: f(x)\geq f_0\}$ when we move down the level $f_0$ \citep{chen2016statistical}.
+Given a function $f$ defined on a smooth manifold $\mathcal{M}$, the cluster tree of $f$ is a tree structure representing the creation and merging of connected components of a level set $\{x: f(x)\geq f_0\}$ when we move down the level $f_0$ \citep{Stuezle03,klemela2004visualization}.
 Because cluster trees keep track of the connected components of level sets, the shape of a cluster tree contains topological information about the underlying function $f$.
 Moreover, a cluster tree can be displayed on a two-dimensional plane regardless of the dimension of $\mathcal{M}$, which makes it an attractive approach for visualizing $f$.
+Figure~\ref{fig::exTree} provides an example illustrating the construction of a cluster tree in a $1D$ Euclidean space.
 In this paper, we focus on the case where $f \equiv f_P$ is some function of the underlying distribution $P$.
 In this context, the cluster tree of $f$ reveals information about $P$.

 Most of cluster trees being studied in the literature are the $\lambda$-tree of a distribution \citep{balakrishnan2012,chaudhuri2010rates,chaudhuri2014consistent,chen2016statistical,kpotufe2011pruning,Stuezle03}.
 The $\lambda$-tree of a distribution is the cluster tree of the density function $p$ of that distribution.
 In this case, the tree structure contains the topological information of $p$ and we can use the $\lambda$-tree to visualize a multivariate density function.
 When we use an $\lambda$-tree for visualization purposes, it is also called a density tree \citep{klemela2004visualization,klemela2006visualization,klemela2009smoothing}.